How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 HBCUs Can Help You Start a Career in the Arts

-Given the recent Supreme Court ruling on affirmative action in college admissions, more Black students are likely to turn to historically Black colleges and universities (HBCUs) for their education.
-In response, these institutions will do everything they can to meet increased student demand.
+Given the recent Supreme Court ruling on affirmative action in college admissions, more Black students will likely turn to historically Black colleges and universities (HBCUs) for their education.
+These institutions will do everything they can to meet increased student demand.
 HBCUs help more students earn college degrees, compete successfully for well-paying jobs in competitive career fields, improve workforce diversity, and increase upward economic mobility.

 Careers in the Arts